sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 Except, it hadn't?

-It *seemed* like it had RESET - time had clearly rewound again, like it would when Sans had bested the murderer, only for the bastard to suddenly be rushing at him again, dodging whatever attack he had fallen to - but this time *the murderer hadn't been the one to RESET*.
+It *seemed* like it had RESET - time had clearly rewound again, like it would when Sans had bested the murderer, only for the bastard to suddenly be rushing at him again, dodging whatever attack he had fallen to - but this time *the murderer clearly hadn't been the one to RESET*.

 This time, as the two rewound to an earlier stage in their fight, Frisk taking a swipe at him with the knife - Frisk faltered, slipping to the ground.